Kunrei-shiki: Legal status

 The system was originally promulgated as Japanese Cabinet Order No. 3 as of 21 September 1937.
 Since it had been overturned by the SCAP during the occupation of Japan, the Japanese government repealed it and decreed again, as Japanese Cabinet Order No.1 as of 29 December 1954.
 It mandated the use of Kunrei-shiki in "the written expression of Japanese generally".
 Specific alternative spellings could be used in international relations and to follow established precedent.
 See Permitted Exceptions for details.

 Kunrei-shiki has been recognised, along with Nihon-shiki, in ISO 3602:1989.
 Documentation—Romanisation of Japanese (kana script) by the ISO.
 It was also recommended by the ANSI after it withdrew its own standard, ANSI Z39.11-1972 American National Standard System for the Romanization of Japanese (Modified Hepburn), in 1994.

+In January 2024, the Cultural Affairs Agency proposed revising the 1954 Cabinet Order to make Hepburn the standard romanization system of Japan.
+A draft of changes was published in June 2025.

 Usage

-Despite its official recognition, Japanese commonly choose between Nihon-shiki/Kunrei-shiki and Hepburn for any given situation.
+Despite its official recognition, the Japanese commonly choose between Nihon-shiki, Kunrei-shiki and Hepburn systems for any given situation.
 However, the Japanese government generally uses Hepburn, especially for passports, road signage, and train signage.
 Most Western publications, as well, and all English-language newspapers use some form of Hepburn.

 J. Marshall Unger, the author of Literacy and Script Reform in Occupation Japan: Reading between the Lines, said that the Hepburn supporters "understandably" believed that the Kunrei-shiki "compromise" was not fair because of the presence of the "un-English-looking spellings" that the Modified Hepburn supporters had opposed.
 Andrew Horvat, the author of Japanese Beyond Words: How to Walk and Talk Like a Native Speaker, argued that "by forcing non-native speakers of Japanese with no intentions of learning the language to abide by a system intended for those who have some command of Japanese, the government gave the impression of intolerant language management that would have dire consequences later on."
 Because Kunrei-shiki is based on Japanese phonology rather than the actual phonetic realization, it can cause non-native speakers to pronounce words incorrectly.
 John Hinds, the author of Japanese: Descriptive Grammar, describes that as "a major disadvantage."
-It must be noted, however, that words written with Hepburn system are often pronounced incorrectly as well; for example, while English has the [i] sound of Japanese, in English it is rarely written as 'i', which creates the impression that 'i' is supposed to represent [ɪ] — thus [çiɾa̠ɡa̠na̠] became [hɪɹəɡænə] in English instead of [hiɹəɡænə].
-Moreover, whereas Hepburn romanization is English-centric and thus of little to no help for speakers of languages other than English, Kunrei-shiki avoids this problem by not accommodating itself to the orthographic standards of any particular language in the first place and instead only taking into account the morphology of the language it was meant to represent.